-21 A more detailed industry classification system would permit heterogeneity within the broad industry categories to be explored.
+8 A more detailed industry classification system would permit heterogeneity within the broad industry categories to be explored.
 However, while these data are available from the government reports (there are break downs by approximately 45 sub-industries and 106 sub-sub-industries), at these more granular levels the number of missing observations increases substantially, as does the cost of data collection.
-These reasons meant constructing the dataset at the level of the legal form, by main industry, by prefecture, by year.
+These reasons meant constructing the dataset at the level of the legal form, by main industry, by prefecture, and by year.

-for limited and unlimited partnerships is estimated in the commercial sector, which includes activities such as banking, insurance and services.
-The commercial sector accounts for approximately 53 percent of enterprises in the dataset between 1896 and 1939 and approximately 52 percent of enterprises between 1922 and 1939 when ROE calculations can be made.
+commercial sector accounts for approximately 53 percent of enterprises in the dataset between 1896 and 1939 and approximately 52 percent of enterprises between 1922 and 1939.
 As a further robustness check, the specification in column 8, Table 3 was re-estimated without the commercial sector.
-The parameters on the limited partnership and unlimited partnership dummies are -1.79 (s.e.
+The parameters on the limited and unlimited partnership dummies are -1.79 (s.e.
 0.84) and -1.62 (s.e.
-0.86) respectively.
+0.86), respectively.